vandre-sales/meliva-ds/docs/pages/frameworks/vue-2.md

 app.$mount('#app');
 ```

-Now you can start using Shoelace components in your app!
+Now you can start using Web Awesome components in your app!

 ## Usage